aquemy/vision-benchmark/README.md

 - Integrate `mprof` directly in the benchmark rather than a separate command.
 - Integrating VTune directly in the benchmark.
 - Improving the benchmark using Cython, CPU pinning, OpenVINO or ONNX.
-- Streamlit or Tensorboard to present all the results.
+- Streamlit or Tensorboard to present automatically all the results from a run.
+- MLFlow to manage the runs instead of me :()